1corey-f/ai-set-up/advisor-coach/onboarding-prompts.md

-# Heather's AI Advisor — Onboarding Prompts
+# Technical adjacent AI Advisor — Onboarding Prompts
 # Work through these in order inside your ChatGPT Project.
 Paste each prompt, answer the questions, then move to the next.

 ---